-“Isabella’s documentary on the African migrant and refugee crisis is a true tour de force.
-She invites audiences to step inside of one of the most complicated issues in the world right now and learn from the experiences of those who are trapped at its core.
+“Isabella’s latest documentary film on the African migrant and refugee crisis is a true tour de force.
+She invites audiences to step inside of one of the most complicated political issues of our time and learn from the experiences of those who are trapped at its core.
 The Burning should be required watching for all politicians across Africa and the EU!”

 – Dr. Oussama Cherribi

 Award-Winning Author and

 Former Member of the Dutch House of Representatives

 “Though her powerful and eloquent storytelling, Isabella reveals just how deeply she knows and cares about our global migrant and refugee crisis.
 In sharing her knowledge, she will make you care, too.”